sosedoff/helm-wireguard/README.md

 # Wireguard Helm Chart

-Install Wireguard in your K8s cluster with Help.
+Install Wireguard in your K8s cluster with Helm.

 _This is experimental software, things might not work_